Nigeria: Gunmen kidnap over 80 students from school | DW | 18.06.2021

 Kebbi State police spokesman Nafiu Abubakar said security forces were searching a nearby forest for the abducted students and teachers.

-"When we got there we saw students crying, teachers crying, everyone is sympathising with people," he said.
+"When we got there we saw students crying, teachers crying, everyone is sympathizing with people," he said.

 Atiku Aboki, a resident who went to the school shortly after the gunfire stopped, said he saw a scene of panic and confusion as people searched for their children.